Billy Hopwood: Reception

 Graham Keal of the Daily Record opined that Billy and Diane's affair was "disastrous" and branded Billy as a "bad boy".
-While Jane Simon of the Daily Mirror said that "no one would shed a tear for Billy" if he had died in the lorry accident.
+Jane Simon of the Daily Mirror said that "no one would shed a tear for Billy" if he had died in the lorry accident.
 The accident involving Billy and Victoria was nominated for "Spectacular Scene of the Year" at the 2007 British Soap Awards.
 Simon said that Billy is the "worst father in the world".
 While he is not good at parenting, Simon quipped that he was becoming the "world's most hard-working bin-man – along with racing to fulfil every one of Jimmy's outrageous demands, he now seems to be providing a seven-day, round-theclock collection service for the villagers of Emmerdale."
+Tina Baker from Soaplife branded Billy a "nasty" character and the plot featuring him and Andy whilst he escaped from prison as "brilliant" and "tense scenes".
+Due to Billy's characterisation and Crellin's previous acting roles, Baker noted that he "seems to have cornered the market in horrid men."